Where to eat Vegan in NYC!

 2. Brooklyn Whiskers- It's fair to say that I fell in love with Brooklyn Whiskers the minute I saw it, tucked away on a corner in Bushwick, you will find Brooklyn Whiskers housed in a beautiful yellow building with the cutest kitty cat painted on its side.
 By the way, the cat's whiskers are whisks... how flipping clever is that?
 I enjoy puns and whit so I knew I would love this ethical vegan food haven.
 Okay, enough about the decor.
 Brooklyn Whiskers is a vegan bakery and cafe specializing in vegan pastries, donuts, bagels, bread, and all that deliciousness.
 We had their homemade bagels and I was blown away, they were too good and also huge.
 I had a cinnamon raisin bagel whilst Sam had a pumpernickel.
 Fun fact, I used to work in the bakery section of our local grocery store before I went vegan and I had to make 'Montreal' styled bagels daily.
 I can honestly say that these topped them by a whole lot.
 My only regret is not buying some of their croissants and donuts.

-4. Beyond Sushi - Sam and I are big sushi lovers, but we haven't been feeling it lately because of all of the rice.
+4. Beyond Sushi - I am a big sushi lover, but I haven't been feeling it lately because of all of the rice.
 But, Beyond Sushi uses black rice and other whole grains in their sushi rolls which are wonderful superfoods that nourish and heal your gut.
 Along with all of the other ingredients Beyond Sushi utilizes.
 Beyond Sushi is not like any other sushi spot, they use wholesome and vegan ingredients and create innovative rolls and creations.
 I had their Sunny Side roll with black rice, fennel, sundried tomato, and avocado topped with butternut squash and tahini.
-Sam had their Chickpea roll made with black rice, eggplant, artichoke and cucumber topped with chickpea puree and tahini.
-These rolls definitely kickstarted our sushi cravings again!
+My friend had their Chickpea roll made with black rice, eggplant, artichoke and cucumber topped with chickpea puree and tahini.
+These rolls definitely kickstarted my sushi cravings again!

-5. Champs Diner - The first time we stayed in Brooklyn we went to Champs and now it's one of our favourite vegan food spots.
+5. Champs Diner - The first time I stayed in Brooklyn I went to Champs and now it's one of my favourite vegan food spots.
 Champs is an all vegan diner serving comfort foods with no fuss, positive vibes, and in a super hip atmosphere.
 Champs goal is to service ethical and tasty food that makes you leave with a smile... and they achieve that.
-We had our first milkshake in years at Champs... it can't get much better than that!
+I had my first milkshake in years at Champs... it can't get much better than that!
 Along with a killer tofu scramble bowl and fresh juice.

 6. Little Choc - A vegan creperie, tea house, and apothecary that is gluten-free.
 Need I say more?
 1) I love Apothecaries 2) I love crepes.
 3) I love herbal tea blends 4).
 I have always wanted to attend High Tea.
 Little Choc serves organic, healthy, and gluten-free treats and smoothie bowls in a super cute setting!
 We may have went here for breakfast everyday... you'll never know.